DensoITLab/sas_/README.md

 ![sas_alg](./assets/sas.png)

-SAS expands representational capacity by projecting inputs into a higher-dimensional, structured-sparse space.This is equivalent to selecting the appropriate weights depending on its input—thereby improving accuracy while keeping the same FLOPs.
+SAS expands representational capacity by projecting inputs into a higher-dimensional, structured-sparse space.This is equivalent to selecting the appropriate weights depending on its input—thereby improving accuracy without increasing FLOPs.

 ##